Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Methodology

 The superior temporal profile information and the attribution verification inspire us to develop a new framework that emphasizes the temporal profile information.
 Therefore, based on TPro, we propose the deep temporal probe network called DeepPro.
 Our DeepPro consists of temporal feature extraction module (including TPro) and fusion \& segmentation module.
 There are three similar level structures operating in parallel, as shown in Fig. \ref{fig:architecture}.
 The input is a long sequence $\mathbf{S}\in\mathbb{R}^{T\times H\times W}$, and is first sent to the temporal feature extraction module for temporal features.
 After feature fusion and segmentation operations, i.e., a series of $1\times 1\times 1$ convolution layers, the final confidence maps of all input frames are generated, i.e., $\mathbf{C}\in\mathbb{R}^{T\times H\times W}$.
 There is no deep spatial-temporal feature extraction structure employed in most MIRST detection networks for a large spatial and short temporal receptive field, but only few temporal convolutions and TPro for long-term temporal information (i.e., temporal profile information).
 Our DeepPro achieves unprecedented simplicity in IRST detection, which is the first IRST detection network with calculations only in the time dimension.
 The details of the temporal feature extraction are described below.

 Specifically, tens of frames $\mathbf{S}$ are first fed to a temporal convolution (T-Conv) layer\footnote{Each convolution layer consists of a convolution operation, batch normalization, and ReLU activation.} with a kernel $\mathbf{W_{T}}\in\mathbb{R}^{l\times 1\times 1}$ ($l=5$).
 Then, the features are sent to a few identical temporal difference residual blocks (TD-ResBlock) to roughly extract the basic temporal features $F^b$.
 Each TD-ResBlock contains a temporal difference convolution (TD-Conv) layer $\psi(\cdot)$ with a $3\times 1\times 1$ kernel $\mathbf{W_{TD}}$ and a temporal dilation of 2, a T-Conv layer ($l=3$), a P-Conv layer and the skip connection.
-TD-Conv can maintain and emphasize the temporal saliency of targets roughly by applying convolution to temporal difference features (i.e., $f_t-f_{t-1}$), which can be described as
+TD-Conv serves to maintain and emphasize the temporal saliency of targets roughly.
+Inspired by the temporal-difference design in \cite{yu2021searching}, it accomplishes this by applying convolution to multiple temporal difference features (i.e., $[f_t-f_{t-1}, f_t-f_{t+1}]$), which can be described as

 where $f_t$ is the feature value of the $t^{th}$ ($t=1,2,3$) dimension in the time dimension within a sliding window. $w_t$ is the $t^{th}$ weight of the convolution kernel $\mathbf{W_{TD}}$.

 To obtain the basic temporal features of the entire target region, the above process is performed multiple times at different levels.
 The only difference between these levels lies in the size of the features they process.
 The sizes are different due to the different number of max-pooling operations applied in a specific level.
 After multiple above processes, a series of basic temporal features are obtained, i.e., $F^b_j\in\mathbb{R}^{C\times T\times H\times W}$ ($j=1,2,3$).
 They are sent to TPro respectively for long-term temporal correlation feature extraction.
 Finally, various features containing temporal profile information are acquired, i.e., $F^{tp}_1, F^{tp}_2, F^{tp}_3$.